Azure/azure-openapi-validator/docs/lro-provisioning-state-specified.md

 ## Description

-This is a rule introduced to validate if a LRO PUT and PATCH operations response schema has "ProvisioningState" property specified.
+This is a rule introduced to validate if a LRO PUT, PATCH and DELETE operations response schema has "ProvisioningState" property specified.

 ## How to fix the violation

-For a LRO PUT and PATCH operations, add "ProvisioningState" property to the response schema.
+For a LRO PUT add "ProvisioningState" property to the response schema.
+For a 200 response schema of LRO PATCH & DELETE add "ProvisioningState" property.